VirtuosoResearch/MMTraCE/README.md

 ---

-Feel free to contact [zhang.zini@northeastern.edu](mailto:zhang.zini@northeastern.edu) if you have any questions.
+Feel free to contact us by sending an email to all authors if you have any questions.